-This Constitution shall not be added to, amended or rescinded except at an Annual General Meeting or an Extraordinary general Meeting of the Society and then only with the consent of not less than 2/3rds of members present at the meeting and not less than 25 members.
+The Constitution shall not be added to, amended or rescinded except at an Annual General Meeting or an Extraordinary General Meeting of the Society and then only with the consent of not less than 2/3rds of members present at the meeting and not less than 25 members.